-In this table shows the mean $\pm$ SD of dysesthesia, 2-point discrimination, and patients' satisfaction in different sessions.
+Table 3 shows the mean $\pm$ SD of dysesthesia, 2-point discrimination, and patients' satisfaction in different sessions.
 Patients treated with lasers showed less dysesthesia in all sessions.
-The performance of patients was the variant in different sessions regarding 2-point discrimination.
-Patients represented more satisfaction after using the 810nm laser in all sessions but using the 940nm laser led to the least satisfaction amongst patients until the 7th session in which the satisfaction showed growth and overtook the control group.
+The performance of patients was variant in different sessions regarding 2-point discrimination.
+Patients represented more satisfaction after using the 810nm laser in all sessions but using the 940nm laser led to the least satisfaction amongst patients until the $7^{th}$ session in which the satisfaction showed growth and overtook the control group.